Mahendravadi: History

 Mamallapuram finds a prominent place in the tourist map of the world.
 Even today, their temples and sculptures stand testimony to the cultural achievements of the Pallavas.

 Presence of Pallavas can be seen in Mahandravadi.
 An ancient cave temple of the 7th century (monolithic rock cut temple) is under the control of the Archaeological Survey of India (ASI).
 Maintenance is handled by ASI.

-Language

-People speak only and mainly Tamil.
-This is something to be wondered, why other language people did not exist in this village by historical family roots.
-Almost 72.12 percentage literacy level in this village as per 2011 census.

 Education

 Mahendravadi has a primary and higher secondary school run by state government.
 The quality of education and pass percentage is always higher level compare to any other schools in this region.

-The only school (Higher Secondary School) which has purified drinking water plant for "students and Staff" in the Taluk region.
-Contributed by INGENUITY FOR SOCIAL & AMACE 94–98, Social volunteers in November 2017.
-Also, The school toilet was renovated the by these social volunteers and gardening, planting, school clean up has been done.
-Now it looks at par with any private run school felicities.

-For further graduation and higher education, the students have to go to the nearby towns, kancheepuram, Arakonam, Sholinghur, Arcot, Walajah and chennai.
+For further graduation and higher education, the students have to go to the nearby towns Ranipet, Arakkonam, Sholinghur, Arcot, Walajapet, kancheepuram and chennai.

 Transport

 Mahendravadi is well-connected by bus to the nearby towns Nemili, Banavaram, Sholinghur and Arakonam.
 Every 30 minutes to 45 minutes the buses ply operated by state government transport corporation and private bus operators.

 There is a railway station called "Mahendravadi" at 2.5 km distance.
 However, usage of the railway is not great.
 Banavaram (Sholighur) railway station is the nearest railway station where Lalbaugh Express (Chennai-Bangalore), Kaveri Express (Chennai-bangalore), Yelagiri Express (Jolarpet-Chennai), Katpadi-Arakonam Passenger, Arakonam-Bangalore Passenger and Jolarpet-Arakonam Express.
 For the past few years sub-urban train service has been extended from Katpadi to Chennai as well.

 Frequently you will find share auto's runs between Nemili to Banavaram.
 Hence reaching Mahendravadi is just like in frequency of 10–15 minutes.